Ichiro cheered at Tokyo Dome, Mariners top A's 9-7 in opener

 A packed crowd of 45,787 was buzzing for its favorite star, sending cheers, chants and camera flashes for Ichiro bounding all around the park.
 Signs and Ichiro jerseys were plenty, too.

-At 45, Ichiro became the second-oldest position player to start an opener, only a few months younger than Julio Franco was for Atlanta in 2004.
+Ichiro became the second-oldest position player to start an opener, only a few months younger than Julio Franco was for Atlanta in 2004.
+Several of the players in this game weren't born when Ichiro began his pro career.

-Batting ninth and playing right field, Ichiro popped up and worked a walk his two times up.
-After taking his defensive spot in the bottom of the fourth inning, he was pulled to another ovation, with his Mariners teammates gathering in the diamond for hugs.

-Ichiro is expected to play again Thursday when the two-game series finishes, and that might be the end of a sensational pro career that began in Japan in 1992 when he was at 18.
+Ichiro is getting very near the end of a sensational pro career that began in Japan in 1992 when he was at 18.
 He stopped playing last May to become a Mariners special assistant — after totaling 4,367 hits on both sides of the ocean — and struggled in spring training this year.

 Santana, one of many Mariners new to the lineup, had no trouble at the plate.
 His opposite-field grand slam capped a five-run burst in the third for a 5-2 lead and Beckham's drive in the fifth made it 9-4.